whatSocks/hfwiki/Coding-Standard.md

 Note that the current code base does not necessarily follow this with 100% consistency.
 It will be an ongoing process to try and sanitize the existing code to match these guidelines.

 Basically taken directly from http://geosoft.no/development/cppstyle.html  with some subtle changes and omissions.

 # 1. Naming
 ## 1.1 General Naming Conventions

 1. Names representing types must be in mixed case starting with upper case.
-Coach, PenaltyBox
+`Coach`, `PenaltyBox`

 2. Private class variables must be in mixed case prefixed with an underscore.
-_puck, _team
+`_puck`, `_team`

-3. Local variables must be in mixed case (and NOT prefixed with an underscore). redLine, icingFrequency
+3. Local variables must be in mixed case (and NOT prefixed with an underscore).
+`redLine`, `icingFrequency`

 4. Constants must be all uppercase using underscore to separate words.
 MAX_RINK_LENGTH, COLOR_RED_LINE